Data Loading

 1. Pyxle searches up the directory tree for the nearest error.pyxl

-2. If found, it renders the error boundary with the error context as props
+2. If found, it renders the error boundary, passing the error context on the error prop (not data)

 3. If not found, a default error page is shown